machal/cssmine-content/nastroje-postprocesing.md

 If you decide to use the `rem` unit (which I strongly recommend), you will be faced with a compatibility problem in older browsers.

-By using a pixrem plugin, you can define conversion between `rem` and `px`, thus adding fallbacks to your CSS code:
+By using a pixrem plugin, you can define conversions between `rem` and `px`, thus adding fallbacks to your CSS code:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .box {